 What days and times does the Idaho State Museum offer field trips?

-Both virtual and on-site field trip programs are offered Tuesdays-Fridays, with programs available at 9:30, 11:15, and 1:00.
+Both virtual and on-site field trip programs are offered Tuesdays-Fridays, with programs available from 9:30am-11:00am, 11:15am-12:45pm, and 1:00pm-2:30pm.

-What are the Museum’s COVID-19 policies?
+What are the Museum’s Health and Safety policies?

 I received a confirmation email, but now I need to make changes.
 How do I do that?

-If you need to make changes to your attendance numbers to accommodate more or less students, chaperones, or teachers, please confirm these changes with the education staff at the museum at least two weeks prior to your field trip.
+If you need to make changes to your attendance numbers to accommodate more or fewer students, chaperones, or teachers, please confirm these changes with the education staff at the museum at least two weeks prior to your field trip.

 You can contact us at shseducation@ishs.idaho.gov or at 208-780-5195.